Mako templates

 template

 Name of the template file.
-Must be specified in "webber.conf
+Must be specified in "webber.conf", but

 can be overridden, see "Configuration inheritance" and "Page format".